-Manufacture of cultured red cells
+Manufacture of cultured red cells for transfusion therapy

 Some patients have very rare blood groups which are poorly represented in the donor database of NHSBT.
 This makes it difficult and sometimes impossible to provide suitable conventional blood donations for their transfusion needs.